khe-le/mlh-project-sample/README.md

 # Resource Assigment Functionality for Events

-This is a code sample from my current project.
+This is a code sample from my group project.
 The project's landing page: https://dawn.so

 **What this code sample does**